Breast Day Surgery

 Procedure

-Breast lump removal is generally a safe procedure.
-Most of the side-effects are mild and temporary.
+- Breast lump removal is generally a safe procedure, with most side effects being mild and temporary.

-The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding, or a blood clot in a vein in the leg (deep vein thrombosis).
+- Potential complications associated with any surgery include unexpected reactions to anesthesia, excessive bleeding, or the formation of a blood clot in a deep vein (deep vein thrombosis).

-The main complication specific to breast lump removal is infection, which can usually be treated with antibiotics.
-Signs of infection include bleeding, redness, high temperature, increasing pain, discharge or hardness in the breast.
+A specific complication related to breast lump removal is infection, which can generally be treated with antibiotics.
+Signs of infection may include bleeding, redness, elevated temperature, increased pain, discharge, or hardness in the breast.